Finding funding to start your business

 Increasingly, you need to have different types of financing because you cannot borrow the total amount from one lender.
 For example, you supplement your own money with a loan from the bank and leasing for your assets.
 Combining financing is called stacked financing or a financing mix.

-You have found an overview of possible forms of financing and who offers them via the Choosing Financing Tool.
+You have found an overview of possible forms of financing and who offers them via the Financing Finder.
 Each provider has its own requirements.
 Check these in advance and then make your financing application.Â

 The elements of a financing application

 With your financing application, you want to convince the financier.
 Clearly state what you need the funding for.
-And what that extra money means for the development of your business.
-Make it clear that you have thought about repaying the loan.
+And make it clear that you have thought about repaying the loan.
 To do this, make a repayment plan.
-In it, indicate how you will repay the loan amount and when.
+In it, show how you will repay the loan amount and when.
 And what guarantees you can give the financier if repayment fails.
 In the repayment plan, also consider your private withdrawals or your own salary.
-After all, you also need to be able to make a living from your business before you can repay the financing.Â
+You also need to be able to make a living from your business before you can repay the financing.Â

 Read more about preparing a financing application.
 Do you need extra help?
 Find out who can help you write your funding application.